-Our AI applications are primarily sold to companies in the IoT industry, including, among others, those engaged in intelligent Internet of Things ("IoT") solutions, smart appliances and instruments, intelligent medical solutions, logistic solutions, AI-powered educational solutions, robotics and toys.
+Our AI applications are primarily sold to companies in the IoT industry.
 We plan to increase our sales and marketing efforts to cover major customer groups in the IoT field.
 While our current distribution method is to sell our AI ASICs directly to AI product developers, we plan to also sell our products through distributors in the future.